Research projects in Research Area E

 Project Description

-The project aims to comprehensively explore the Homerocentones of the highly educated empress Aelia Eudocia (5th c.), a long neglected hexametric retelling of biblical salvation history.
-Inspired down to the details of individual verses and lexemes by Homeric language and mythology, the Homerocentones is as an example of an exceptionally artful retextualization of biblical salvation history.
-The project will analyse the extent to which Homeric philology, already highly developed at that period, found its way into the composition, and also investigate whether the subtle interpretation of the Bible achieved here through the selection of verses had an influence on later exegesis.
+The project will explore the long-neglected Homerocentones of the highly educated empress Aelia Eudocia (fifth century AD).
+Inspired down to the details of individual verses and lexemes by Homeric language and mythology, the Homerocentones is an example of an exceptionally artful retextualization of biblical salvation history.
+This project will analyse the extent to which the by then already well-developed Homeric philology found its way into the composition, and whether the subtle interpretation of the Bible achieved there through the selection of verses had an influence on later exegesis.

 Responsible PI